coderofsalvation/R.cluster/README.md

 # Usage

-Adds R scripts to `/script`, commit, push and see them running in travis-CI.
+Adds R scripts to `/script`, commit, push and then:

+* schedule / monitor them in travis-CI.
+* plot results using D3 on a github page

 > Now in travis-CI: trigger the scripts using the REST-api, or just add schedulers.

 # Background

-I was wondering how to get automatic R processes up and running, using popular services.
+I was wondering how to get an serverless R 'farm' up and running, using popular services.
 With little modifications it'll work with other docker-compatible CI services too (__gitlab__, __jenkins__ e.g.).
 This will give us the following for free: